JohnDoe-collab-stack/RevHalt/REadme.md

 No global decision procedure is assumed; the branch is carried by a certificate, not computed.

 ---

-## Two-sided branching done correctly: OraclePick vs Fork vs Fork2

-RevHalt distinguishes *binary choice* from *logical complementarity*.

-### OraclePick (binary, always)

-`OraclePick` chooses between two arbitrary propositions:

-This is *not* yet Σ₁ vs Π₁.
-It is only a binary selection.
 To recover the real “two-side barrier” you need complementarity (p vs Not p), which is where the Π₁ stabilization meaning actually enters.